top of page

 About Us

-OUR FOUNDER - GEORGIA SEITZ
+OUR FOUNDER - Georgia Seitz

 Georgia established The Online Tatting Classes (TOTC) in 1999, building a website and opening a Chat Room, taking tatting into the digital world.
 Shortly after, in 2000, Georgia along with Dianna Stevens and Patti Duff influenced and counseled Joy Critchfield, Tat Days Chair for 2003 & 2004.
 They began activities to become a Charter Chapter with IOLI, International Organization Of Lacemakers Inc. with the charter being awarded in 2003.
 Shortly afterwards, in 2002, she along with two other tatters consulted with the Palmetto Tatters Guild for the Guild’s first tatting conference held April 2003